aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to XLSB in C++ Applications" h2="Convert TEX to XLSB in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TEX is a document markup language and formatting system used for scientific and technical documents.
+It is a powerful language for typesetting, but it is not suitable for data analysis and manipulation.
+XLSB is a binary file format used by Microsoft Excel for storing spreadsheet data.
+It is a more efficient and compact file format than XLSX, and is ideal for data analysis and manipulation.
+Therefore, it is necessary to convert TEX to XLSB in order to use the data in Excel.

-Converting TEX to XLSB in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export TEX to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+<h2>How Aspose.Total Helps for TEX to XLSB Conversion</h2>
+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to easily convert TEX to XLSB in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting TEX to XLSB is a simple two-step process.
+In the first step, you can export TEX to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSB.
+Aspose.Total for C++ provides a comprehensive set of features for converting TEX to XLSB, including support for various TEX elements, such as tables, images, and text.
+It also provides a wide range of features for manipulating and analyzing XLSB files, such as support for formulas, charts, and pivot tables.
+Aspose.Total for C++ is a powerful and easy-to-use library for converting TEX to XLSB in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}